-With the help of technologies such as email, VoIP and Skype, an internet nomad is subsequently “location independent” (another buzz word).
+With the help of technologies such as email, VoIP, and Skype, an internet nomad is subsequently “location independent” (another buzzword).
 Nothing particularly “buzzy” about that, right?
 We know!

-The reason why this topic is trending these last few years is the fact that there are freelancer nomads who travel the world while working on projects.
+The reason why this topic is trending these last few years is the fact that there are freelancer professionals who travel the world while working on projects.
 Their location independence means they have the ability (financially mostly) to be working from literally anywhere.
 So the money earned is spent on exploring new places and cultures.
 Now, this sounds really creative and adventurous!

 Who wouldn’t like this change of scenery in between projects?
-All you need is a suitcase with the absolute essentials, your laptop and an internet connection (fortunately available almost anywhere in the world now).
+All you need is a suitcase with the absolute essentials, your laptop, and an internet connection (fortunately available almost anywhere in the world now).

-#1 Living the Digital Nomad Lifestyle
+#1 Living the Nomad Lifestyle

 While writing countries off your “Places to visit before I die” bucket list sounds ideal, there may be times that living the digital nomad lifestyle can be lonely.

-Travelling alone can be boring and even scary when you don’t have someone to share your experiences with.
+Traveling alone can be boring and even scary when you don’t have someone to share your experiences with.

 You need to plan ahead and be constantly aware of your cash flow and budget in order to avoid being left hanging dry. Ηowever, there are some destinations that are nomad-friendly money-wise, such as Bali, due to their low cost of living.
 You want to search for those digital nomad hubs before giving this lifestyle a chance.

-#2 Personality traits of a digital nomad
+#2 Personality traits

 Not all people are cut out to be digital nomads though nearly everyone likes the idea of becoming one.
-If you want to enjoy the freedom that everyone embracing this lifestyle talks about, you need to be organised and be able to focus no matter where your “office” may be set.
+If you want to enjoy the freedom that everyone embracing this lifestyle talks about, you need to be organized and be able to focus no matter where your “office” may be set.